-PwC's Deals Sector Leader John Potter discusses the trends driving deals and outlook for 2021.
+PwC's Deals Sector Leader John Potter and other partners discuss the deals outlook for 2022.

-HealthCareMandA.com: The merger and acquisition data contained in various charts and tables in this report has been included only with permission of the publisher of HealthCareMandA.com.
+LevinPro HC and LevinPro LTC: The merger and acquisition data contained in various charts and tables in this report have been included only with the permission of the publisher, Irving Levin Associates LLC.
 All rights reserved.

 S&P Capital IQ: Information provided by or through third parties is provided “as is,” without any representations or warranties by PwC or such third party.
 PwC and such third parties disclaim any contractual or other duty, responsibility or liability to client and any person or entity that receives such information.